Last Updated: July 4, 2021

 Your competitors do it and reap great rewards.

-16. The color of the year is “classic blue.”
+16. The color of the year is “ultimate grey and illuminating.”

 - Flat web design scores 20% higher in terms of usability than a skeuomorphic one.

 - Still, 65% of consumers say a skeuomorphic design is more beautiful than a flat interface.